 LinkedIn users can now see translations of posts written in different languages.
 The See Translation button in the LinkedIn Feed is powered by Microsoft Text Analytics API and translations are available in more than 60 languages.
 This is great news for brands with international customers - followers can see the content of brands/companies they follow in their native language.

 June 13, 2018 | Show Appreciation with LinkedIn Kudos

 LinkedIn users can share an appreciation for people in their professional community with LinkedIn Kudos.
-To use it, go to post update and click on the ribbon icon and sort through the various kudos available.
+To use it, go to post an update and click on the ribbon icon and sort through the various kudos available.
 LinkedIn Kudos is an excellent way for companies to show appreciation for employees in a fun way and showcase their culture.